hamk-automation/HAMK-unlimited-2018-summer/docker.md

 _Figure 2.
 Docker engine [(source)](https://docs.docker.com/engine/images/engine-components-flow.png)_

-## Our preferred solution

-Currently, our production server

 ### Docker Objects
 Docker Objects are contents managed by Docker daemon.
 This section will cover only the basics of the two important concepts: images and containers.